nus-cs2103-AY1920S2/duke/docs/README.md

 When started up, Duke will introduce itself.

-After the introduction, the user may input any command, which Duke will try to execute.
+After the introduction, the User may input any command, which Duke will try to execute.
-Duke will then inform the user if their command was successfully executed.
+Duke will then inform the User if their command was successfully executed.
 Depending on whether or not the command was executed successfully, Duke will react differently.

-After informing the user if their command was successfully executed, Duke will wait for the user's next command.
+After informing the User if their command was successfully executed, Duke will wait for the User's next command.

-It should be noted that Duke's image and dialog box are always on the left, while the user's image and dialog box are always on the right.
+It should be noted that Duke's image and dialog box are always on the left, while the User's image and dialog box are always on the right.

 ### 2.2 Images
-As mentioned in section 2.1, Duke's will react differently based on whether or not the user's command was successfully executed.
+As mentioned in section 2.1, Duke's will react differently based on whether or not the User's command was successfully executed.
 This is done by having a different image correspond to the various case.